Category: nature

 Spring is approaching!
 At least on some days.
-Took this a few weeks ago while having a bike ride.
+Took this a few weeks ago while being on a bike ride.
 Feels so relieving, every year, when the dark winter gets pushed away by the spring and days are getting longer.
 Day by day.

 After a few years break, I went to the annual “winter lights” event at the ega-park again this winter.
 I mean, it was in winter time but it did not feel like winter.
 At least on that day.